 Learn how to make crispy, oven baked sweet potato fries!
 Tossed with olive oil and sea salt, sweet potato fries are an easy and healthy homemade snack or side dish.
 Recipe yields 4 side servings.

-If desired, toss the baked fries with seasonings, to taste.
-I like to use a scant 1/4 teaspoon each cayenne pepper and garlic powder, and lots of freshly ground black pepper.
+- If desired, toss the baked fries with seasonings, to taste.
+I like to use lots of freshly ground black pepper, and a scant ¼ teaspoon each cayenne pepper and garlic powder.
 Serve warm!

 Recipe updated with improved photos and instructions on December 13, 2018.